cedrickcantero/voting-app/README.md

    ```
   This command will start the development server and the app will be accessible at http://localhost:3000.
   Open your web browser and visit http://localhost:3000 to view the application.

+Note: Since its a session based application, your results will not be wiped if you refreshed the page.
+If oyu wish to vote a new one, you can open a new session.

 To Add categories or actors/actresses, open defaults.js and add the correspending categories/person.
 ![image](https://github.com/cedrickcantero/voting-app/assets/32406846/bfd546cb-bf51-40d3-96c0-1df86177fe6f)